msehgal93/webpack-demo-app/README.md

 `npm install --save-dev css-loader style-loader`
 -> to process css files we need both "css-loader" and "style-loader" [see the corresponding configuration in webpack.config.js]

+how to use other resources viz. img, font, text, data, [see](https://webpack.js.org/guides/asset-management/)

 ## Multiple Entrypoints
 ```js